jfd/datatypes-js/README.md

 	);

-Actually, the example above is the INT16 datatype.
+Actually, the example above is the int16 datatype.

 There is three valid sizes to use:

 - **positive integer**, Set's a fixed size.
 The encoder MUST always return an byte-array with the length equal to the specified size.
 - **DEFINED_DATASIZE**, The size is defined by user.
-For example, the BYTES uses a defined data size.
+For example, the byteS uses a defined data size.
 - **FLEX_DATASIZE**, 	The data size is flexible.
 The actual size is controlled by the datatype.
-The CSTRING type for example, uses an flexible data size.
+The cstring type for example, uses an flexible data size.
 The null- terminator indicates where to stop reading the buffer.